 Find more information and how to apply here.

 For the months of March, April and May interest and late fees will not be applied to the student account and financial blocks will be removed.
 This means that students with an outstanding balance will be able to enrol for the spring/summer term before paying their account in full and the University will not be collecting interest or charge late fees for the next three months.

 Students who may be experiencing financial emergencies as a result of the COVID-19 situation can find support and resources through the Registrar’s Office.
 Students can seek financial assistance to help with money for food, rent, university, travel or other expenses.
 Visit the Registrar’s Office website for an online chat with a Student Services Professional (available Monday to Thursday, 10 am to 12:30 pm and 1:30 pm to 3:30 pm).

-The Registrar’s office and Student Services remain open Monday-Friday, 10 a.m. to 3 p.m.
-For information on OSAP, Auradata, student accounts and student services, please visit their website.
+For information on OSAP, Auradata, student accounts and student services, please visit the Registrar’s Office’s website.

 If you are a student who needs support, please consider using the self-service options.

 International Student Services offers support for international students, and can answer questions about how COVID-19 might affect your visa, travel plans or housing.
 They can be reached at (905) 525-9140 x24254 or firstname.lastname@example.org.
 Please be advised that they are dealing with a large volume of calls and emails, and will respond to everyone as soon as possible.

 Convocation is an important part of the university experience but this spring, due to the COVID-19 pandemic and the need for social distancing, convocation ceremonies at McMaster will need to be different.

 Online celebrations are being planned with an in-person ceremony to be scheduled at a later date.